nickbrandt/GitLab/doc/user/project/issues/index.md

 On the Issues List, you can:

-- view all issues in a project when opening the Issues List from a project context
+- View all issues in a project when opening the Issues List from a project context.
-- view all issues in a groups's projects when opening the Issues List from a group context
+- View all issues in a groups's projects when opening the Issues List from a group context.

 You can filter the Issues List with a [search query](../../search/index.md#filtering-issue-and-merge-request-lists), including specific metadata, such as labels, assignees, status, and more.
 From this